 Hull, a Connecticut native, had spent much of the prior month searching for a battle in which he could put the Constitution to work.
 His first encounter with a British squadron resulted in a slow-motion chase out of New York in light wind.
 The Constitution finally pulled from her pursuers by lowering her boats and having seamen pull the frigate by towing it.
 Hull also using kedging, a technique where a small boat carried the Constitution’s anchor ahead of it, dropped it and allowed the ship to pull itself forward by hauling in the anchor line.

-With this escape from superior forces behind him, Hull was eager for a better matchup when he encountered Guerriere.
+With this escape from superior forces behind him, Hull was eager for a better match up.
+And then he encountered Guerriere.

-What followed was a relatively one-sided fight.
-The Constitution, with a tougher hull, more and bigger guns and a better captain, quickly bested the Guerriere in a 35-minuute battle during which the Guerriere was shot to pieces with her masts crashing on her decks.
+A relatively one-side fight followed.
+The Constitution, with a tougher hull, more and bigger guns and a better captain, quickly bested the Guerriere.
+During a 35-minute battle, Old Ironsides shot the Guerriere to pieces with her masts crashing on her decks.

 With little choice, Dacres signaled surrender and struck his flag.
 With the British sailors transferred to the Constitution, Hull tried to keep the Guerriere afloat so that he could tow it home as a prize.
-But it was hopeless.
+But he had no hope of success.
 He ordered the vessel torched and he sailed toward Boston.

-There was no practical reason Hull needed to return to port, but he wanted the American public to learn of his victory to shore up support for the war, which had proceeded badly for the American side.
+Hull had no practical reason to return to port, but he wanted the American public to learn of his victory.
+He thought it would shore up support for the war, which had proceeded badly for the American side.
 A defeat against the formidable Royal British Navy was welcome news.

-The Constitution would go on to win four battles during the war with British ships.
+The Constitution would go on to win four battles against British ships during the war.
 The battles had an immaterial effect on Britain, with its enormous navy.
-But the emotional effect was huge, both in England and America.
-The Times of London summed it up after the Guerriere was beaten:
+But the victories had a huge emotional impact, both in England and America.
+The Times of London summed it up after the defeat of the Guerriere:

 It is not merely that an English frigate has been taken, after, what we are free to confess, may be called a brave resistance, but that it has been taken by a new enemy, an enemy unaccustomed to such triumphs, and likely to be rendered insolent and confident by them. … how important this triumph is in giving a tone and character to the war.
 Never before in the history of the world did an English frigate strike to an American.